 Work culture in Rio de Janeiro

-Although the pace of doing business in Brazil, Brazilians work hard and expats will be expected to do the same.
-Although English is increasingly being spoken in business circles, it's essential for foreigners wanting to work in Brazil to have knowledge of Portuguese.
+Although the pace of doing business in Brazil is much slower than what expats may be used to, Brazilians work hard and expats will be expected to do the same.
+Although English is increasingly being spoken in business circles, it's essential for foreigners wanting to work in Rio de Janeiro to have knowledge of Portuguese.

 It is also essential for expats to dress well and professionally, as physical appearance is important to Brazilians.
 Meetings will largely be conducted informally, and everyone at the table will have an opportunity to express their opinions.

 ►Learn more about the Brazilian business culture and etiquette in Working in Brazil

 "Everything is more relaxed and working hours are shorter.
 Furthermore, professional advancement is more based on connections and background than merit, but this is slowly changing."
 Read Elliot's interview about his expat experience in Rio.